-The winners of the prestigious Emerging Translator Mentorships Programme have been announced by the National Centre for Writing during International Translation Day (28 September 2018).
+The winners of the prestigious Emerging Translator Mentorships Programme were announced by the National Centre for Writing during International Translation Day (28 September 2018).

-They will each receive six months of mentoring from an experienced translator, a £500 bursary, an Industry Day specially tailored to the needs of emerging translators, and access to London Book Fair.
+They each received six months of mentoring from an experienced translator, a £500 bursary, an Industry Day specially tailored to the needs of emerging translators, and access to London Book Fair.

 Subha Prasad Sanyal, 18, is an undergraduate student of English Language and Literature at Jadavpur University in Kolkata, India.
 He attended Modern English Academy and was on the editorial board for its school magazine.
 He currently resides in Barrackpore, Kolkata.